consistent-milk12/docs-md/generated_docs/object/read/elf/file/index.md

 - `fn is_type_64(&self) -> bool`

   Return true if this type is a 64-bit header.

+  This is a property of the type, not a value in the header data.

 - `fn is_type_64_sized() -> bool`

   Return true if this type is a 64-bit header.

+  This is a property of the type, not a value in the header data.

+  This is the same as `Self::is_type_64`, but is non-dispatchable.

 - `fn e_ident(&self) -> &elf::Ident`